Save on Pinterest

 Many patio tables are manufactured with a hole in the center to hold a table umbrella.
 Though typically sold separately, the table and umbrella are sometimes available as a package.

 A table umbrella in a sturdy stand cannot easily be moved, and it requires a perfectly level surface to prevent wobbling.
-That makes table umbrellas most suitable for level patios, large deck spaces, poolsides and other highly developed areas.
+That makes table umbrellas the most suitable way to create shade on patios, large deck spaces, poolsides and other highly developed areas.

 2 / 8